joshnesbitt/sky-training/readme.md

 This project contains training materials and projects for new Sky recruitment candidates.
 It has been open sourced with the hope that these may be useful to others.

+*Note: this content has been merged into the [Ruby Bootcamp](https://github.com/sky-uk/ruby-bootcamp).*

 ## Projects